September 15th & 16th 2018

 Entertainment can be found throughout the festival.
 The beautiful voice of Jennifer Rose Escobar and her family have captivated visitors over the years.
 Royal Blue Entertainment brings light comedy as they fill the streets with their Bluegrass music.
 Dulcimer musicians will be set up in various locations throughout the event.

 There is even a bigger variety of food available this year – so do come hungry to the festival!
 We are sure there is something to delight even the pickiest eaters.

 At various times during the day, Daniel Boone, Simon Kenton, and the Chief of the Shawnee Tribe will meet at the Old Church Museum and on the stage, located in the middle of the festival, to tell about the life and times of our beloved pioneer heroes.
 Professional actors will portray each of the visiting frontier heroes.

 Simon Kenton will be portrayed by Mel Hankla, and Daniel Boone will be portrayed by Mark Sage.
 Both men have been recognized across the country for the accuracy of their performance.

 Bob Anderson, as descendant member of the Lewis and Clark Expedition will portray his ancestor Private Shannon.

 Having a photo taken with at least one of these frontier heroes will be a must!

 But the fun doesn’t stop there!
-On the Lawn behind the Harriet Beecher Stowe Museum, children can play the same games that pioneer children played so many years ago.
+On the Lawn behind the Harriet Beecher Stowe Museum, children can try their hand in archery just like it was done so many years ago.

 But you’re not done yet!